AEC Militant: Service and civilian life

 The Militant served with the British Army and some other armies in most parts of the world.
 It was intended as an improved artillery tractor, but after the Second World War, the development of large artillery pieces was gradually dropped in favour of more effective rockets and missiles, making this role largely redundant during the Militant's service life.
 Crews had mixed views of the Militant.
 Because it had no power steering, it took considerable effort to turn the steering wheel at slow speeds and in difficult conditions.
 However, it was credited with a good cross-country performance and was often used to recover the six-wheel drive Alvis Stalwart amphibious lorries that bogged in difficult conditions.
-(The MkIII did have a power assist Steering Ram).
+(The Mk 3 did have a power assist Steering Ram).

 Most variants were fitted with a chassis-mounted winch that was driven through the gearbox.
-This winch, which was intended for manoeuvering of the towed field gun and for self-recovery of the vehicle, proved extremely strong and reliable.
+This winch, which was intended for maneuvering of the towed field gun and for self-recovery of the vehicle, proved extremely strong and reliable.
 The Militant gained the nickname 'Knocker' from its military crews which may have been due to the rhythmic sound of the slow-revving engines.

-The Knocker was the nickname of the MkI and the one MkI CALM was still in service with each RCT Transport Squadron until the AEC fleet was replaced by the Bedford 14 Tonne 6X6 in the early 90s.
-AEC MkIII Recovery Trucks were replaced by Foden GS Recovery 6X6.
+The Knocker was the nickname of the Mk 1 and the one Mk 1 CALM was still in service with each RCT Transport Squadron until the AEC fleet was replaced by the Bedford TM 14 Tonne 6X6 in the early 90s.
+AEC Militant Mk 3 Medium Recovery Vehicles were replaced by Foden GS Recovery 6X6.

 Many Militants were sold off by the Army in the 1970s and were purchased as heavy recovery vehicles or for forestry use by civilian operators.
-They were not as popular for forestry operations as their predecessor the Matador because the extra length and an extra axle made them less manoeuvrable in confined spaces.
+They were not as popular for forestry operations as their predecessor the Matador because the extra length and an extra axle made them less maneuverable in confined spaces.
 However, some users simply shortened the chassis and removed one axle, effectively creating a more powerful version of the Matador.

-AEC MK1 Militants were still in service as late as 1985; the MK3s were still in service as late as 1990.
+AEC Mk 1 Militants were still in service as late as 1985; the Mk 3s were still in service as late as 1990.